-The knotters and needle yoke are driven by two hydraulic motors.
-Each of the motors drive a sprocket mounted on a QD bushing (see Figure 5-15) at each end of the knotter shaft.
+motors.
+Each of the motors drive a sprocket mounted on a QD bushing (see Figure 5-14 page 5-6) at each end of the knotter shaft.
 Slight variations in the manufacture of the shaft keyways, sprockets, and QD bushings may cause the holes in the drive sprockets which operate the needle yoke to be slightly mistimed.
 Proper needle adjustment requires that the needle yoke drive arms be driven evenly from each end of the knotter shaft.
 This is only possible if the drive sprockets are in time.